-Filtering of the main flow

-By-pass flow filtering
+Filtering of the main flow and By-pass flow filtering

-The various possible filter arrangements are listed in the two diagrams above.
+The various possible filter arrangements are listed in the diagram above.
 The most favourable filter arrangement is decided by considering the sensitivity to dirt of the components to be protected, the degree of contamination of the hydraulic fluid and the costs involved

-Hydraulic devices Filtration principle Arrangement of the filter in the circuit Nominal filter in μm Axial piston machine Full flow filter Return line and/or pressure line ≤ 25 Low pressure line ≤ 25 (10) Gear pumps, radial piston pumps.
-Full flow filter Return line ≤ 63 directional control valves, pressure valves, flow valves, non-return valves working cylinders Partial flow filter (additional) Inlet line ≤ 63 Average speed hydraulic motors Full flow filter Return line ≤ 25
+Hydraulic devices Filtration principle Arrangement of the filter in the circuit Nominal filter in μm Axial piston machine Full flow filter Return line and/or pressure line ≤ 25 Low pressure line ≤ 25 ( 10 ) Gear pumps, radial piston pumps.
+Full flow filter Return line ≤ 63 directional control valves, pressure valves, flow valves, non-return valves working cylinders Partial flow filter (additional) Inlet line ≤ 63 Average speed hydraulic motors Full flow filter Return line ≤ 25 or metal fibres or may contain a sintered metal insert.
+These filters have a high dirt retention capacity across the same filter area.